Fernando Alonso has made the move that was once unthinkable and returned to McLaren for 2015.

 Despite announcing in November 2005 that he would be joining McLaren for 2007, Alonso stayed with Renault for the 2006 season and went on to claim back-to-back titles after beating Michael Schumacher in a thrilling season-long duel.

 In the end, he only missed out on the hat-trick by a point after joining McLaren the following year.
-But Alonso's move to Woking proved ill-fated as he spectacularly fell out with team boss Ron Dennis - the emergence of rookie team-mate Lewis Hamilton as a title contender being the sticking point.
+But Alonso's move to Woking proved ill-fated as he spectacularly fell out with team boss Dennis - the emergence of rookie team-mate Hamilton, who Alonso came to perceive was enjoying favourable backing, as a title contender being the sticking point.

 That miss inspired many a comment from Alonso and Ferrari about how 2011 would be better, about how they would atone for their mistakes and about how they would seek revenge.
 That never happened, however, and the season ended with just one victory at Silverstone.